Skip to content

 Mike Bell at the 1980 San Diego Supercross.
 Cycle News Archives

-Jeremy McGrath pulled the holeshot in his final Supercross race on a two stroke.
-Steve Bruhn captured this shot of MC and Ricky Carmichael looking over each on the first lap of the 450SX main event.
+Photographer Steve Bruhn captured this shot of McGrath and Ricky Carmichael looking over at each other on the first lap of the 450SX main event.
+McGrath faded to 10th but one year later he finished 4th!
+Not bad for a guy who retired in Jan.
+2003.

 All-Time Leaders